tardate/blog.tardate.com/README.md

 I've had two blogs kicking around on blogger.com for years (tardate and pratalife).
 I decided to try porting and combining them on GitHub Pages using Jekyll.

+The blog is now hosted at <https://blog.tardate.com/>.
+It is currently hosted using Netlify, but I'll probably switch back to using GitHub Pages (iirc, at the time GitHub Pages didn't support custom domains with HTTPS).

 ## Template/Theme

 I started out using the built-in [minima](https://github.com/jekyll/minima) theme,